operator-framework/java-operator-sdk/docsy/content/en/blog/releases/v5-release.md

 ## Changes

-### Usage of SSA
+### SSA for status patch and finalizer adding

 [Server Side Apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/) has already been supported for a long time in the fabric8 client and features like dependent resources.
-However, it is not used by default for updating the status of the custom resource with the `UpdateControl` patch operations in the reconciler and for adding the finalizer for the custom resource.
+However, it is not used by default to update the status of the custom resource with the `UpdateControl` patch operations in the reconciler and to add the finalizer for the custom resource.

 If you do not wish to use SSA, you can deactivate the feature using `ConfigurationService.useSSAToPatchPrimaryResource` and related `ConfigurationServiceOverrider.withUseSSAToPatchPrimaryResource`.